graphhopper/directions-api-clients/objc/docs/SWGRoutingApi.md

 NSNumber* alternativeRouteMaxPaths = @56; // If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
 Increasing can lead to worse alternatives. (optional)
 NSNumber* alternativeRouteMaxWeightFactor = @56; // If `algorithm=alternative_route` this parameter sets the factor by which the alternatives routes can be longer than the optimal route.
 Increasing can lead to worse alternatives. (optional)
 NSNumber* alternativeRouteMaxShareFactor = @56; // If `algorithm=alternative_route` this parameter specifies how much alternatives routes can have maximum in common with the optimal route.
 Increasing can lead to worse alternatives. (optional)
+NSString* avoid = @"avoid_example"; // comma separate list to avoid certain roads.
+You can avoid motorway, ferry, tunnel or track (optional)

 SWGRoutingApi*apiInstance = [[SWGRoutingApi alloc] init];